 - 1 Select View | Users. - 2 Select the user in the left-hand graphical tree that you want to delete.

 Only users that have not been assigned to any projects should be deleted.
+If - Only users that have not been assigned to any projects should be deleted.
 If the user profile is deleted it will be removed from every project that it has been assigned to. - 3 Select File | Delete User, click the Delete User ≥ button, or right-click and select Delete User. - 4 Click Yes to confirm the deletion.